 Just outside the city, Versailles is a wonderful day trip from Paris.
 It does get quite crowded in the summer time though, so go early in the day to give yourself time to explore before the crowds arrive.

 3. Disneyland Paris

 If you are traveling with a family (and even if you are not) you cannot miss going to the Chateau of Mickey.
 Disneyland Paris actually is much cheaper, compared to other Disneylands in the U.S., Japan, and elsewhere.

 There is also the Disney Village which is outside the theme parks and free to visit.
 You can read more about visiting Disneyland Paris here.
-Like with most things around Paris, it is best to skip the line and buy tickets in advance.
+Like with most things around Paris, it is best to skip the line and buy tickets and transportation in advance.